krasimira-petrova/cv/README.md

-# Curriculum vitae of Krasimira Petrova
+# Curriculum Vitae of Krasimira Petrova

 Here you can find my path in software development so far.
+My CV can be browsed at https://krasimira-petrova.github.io/cv/.